makeitlegit/ProperName/README.md

 [resources.md](https://github.com/makeitlegit/propername/blob/main/resources.md) are links to additional tools that either help people with their own name issues, or help those creating products/services.

 [definition.md](https://github.com/makeitlegit/propername/blob/main/definition.md) describes a proposal for a common format that can match how names are typically used in products/services.
-From this, the plan is to:
-- create a Google Sheets data set for designers & devs to test their work
-- formalize it into YAML so that products and services can read or write it

 [whyitmatters.md](https://github.com/makeitlegit/propername/blob/main/whyitmatters.md) is the reasoning behind making the effort to get people's names right.
 It's not a small thing to those who experience it, nor is it just poor etiquette...and it is painfully common for people to hear that their "[name is invalid](https://www.twitter.com/yournameisvalid)" by a product or service.
 We can do better.